-Cloud adoption continues to grow and as organizations' cloud maturity increases, they are focusing on privacy and security for data in use.
-Statutory Pseudonymization is emerging as one PET that effectively supports many enterprise data use cases, so IDC believes the market for it will continue to grow.
+Cloud adoption continues to grow, and organizations are focusing on privacy and security for data in use as their cloud maturity increases.
+Statutory Pseudonymization is emerging as one PET that effectively supports many enterprise data use cases, and IDC believes the market for it will continue to grow.
 To the extent that Anonos can address the challenges outlined in this paper, the company has a significant opportunity for success.